top of page

 What is Alberta 1st?

-Alberta 1st is a federal political party focused on securing autonomy and prosperity for Alberta within Canada.
+Alberta 1st is a federal political party focused on securing sovereignty and prosperity for Alberta.

 Are you a separatist party?